French Imperial Naval Corps: Revolution

 The uniform of the seven demi-brigades was a dark blue coat, lapels, cuffs, turnbacks, waistcoat, and breeches; red collar piped white, red cuff flaps, red piping edging the lapels, cuffs, and turnbacks; yellow metal buttons; bicorne hat; black accoutrements; musket and bayonet.
 Epaulettes and rank distinctions were the same as in the land artillery.
 A hanger was worn only by the Non-Commissioned Officers and First Class gunners.
 There was also a dark blue paletot, linen pantaloons, and an undress cap for fatigue duties, and 'all artillery and infantry drills'.
 Officers had a similar uniform, but with gilded buttons and a gilded gorget when on duty; they wore boots instead of gaiters; and were armed with a sword carried on a shoulder-belt.

 In addition to the naval artillery, there were also three companies of workers (ouvriers) of the naval artillery and four squads of apprentice gunners (apprentis-canonniers) mentioned in the 1795 decree, but few details were given.
 The organisation of the apprentice gunners was further defined in a decree of 14 May 1797, with each squad having 152 men, who were trained by the Non-Commissioned Officers of the Naval Artillery demi-brigades.
 The objective was to provide trained gunners for the fleet.
 The apprentice gunners were given a blue paletot piped with scarlet with a red fall collar piped white; blue waistcoat and breeches; yellow metal buttons; black leather cap with a brass badge stamped to the arms of the Republic; grey undress paletot and long trousers.
 Their instructors, or maîtres, were also given a distinctive uniform: dark blue coat and turnbacks, no lapels, red cuffs and collar, brass Naval Artillery buttons; dark blue waistcoat and breeches; plain bicorne hat with a yellow cockade loop.
-The senor maître-canonniers had two gold laces on the collar while the maître-canonniers had one.
+The senior maître-canonniers had two gold laces on the collar while the maître-canonniers had one.
 The second-maîtres had one gold lace on the cuff while the aide-canonnier had a lace of yellow silk on the collar.
 The maître-artificier had the above uniform but with sky blue collar, cuffs, and lapels 'for distinction'.
 All instructors were armed with a sabre, which was carried in a shoulder-belt.